3) Pack 17

-Sword in hand, Haruki approaches Kana to execute his former student.
-Toru, Naomi, and Ophelia can only look on in despair.
+Haruki approaches Kana with his sword, ready to execute his former student.
+The rest of his pack, Toru, Naomi, and Ophelia, can only look on in despair.
 They know that intervening now would not only go against Haruki's orders, but the Divine One herself.

-"Kana."
-The torment in Haruki's voice is evident.
-"I am so sorry.
+"Kana," Haruki says, the torment evident in his voice, "I'm sorry.
 You would have made a great alpha."

 "Haruki!"
 Toru exclaims.
 "Wait!
 There's a tengu!"